September 11, 2021

 The entire plot of “We Need to Do Something” is about a family of four trapped in their house’s bathroom during and after a storm.
 Something large and heavy is blocking the door, which leads to the front yard, so that the door can barely open.
 There’s a window in this bathroom, which these morons don’t try to break to escape when the storm ends.

 Bizarre things start to happen.
 And then, the family’s teenage daughter, who has been dabbling in witchcraft in a same-sex romance with a classmate, becomes convinced that these spell experimentations have something do with the family being trapped.
 The father gets increasingly drunk until he becomes more dangerous than whatever is trapping the family in the bathroom.
-Oh, and there’s a rattlesnake that shows up twice.
+And there’s a rattlesnake that shows up twice.

 The first thing that viewers might notice is how weird it is that a house is designed to have a bathroom open into the front yard, when most houses’ bathrooms are located further inside a house.
 But the terrible production design ideas are the least of this crappy movie’s problems.
 This entire cesspool of filmmaking is an absolutely dull chore to watch.